Art & Embodied Relational Psychotherapist & Supervisor

 I am happy to discuss a reduced rate for individuals with lower income.

 I have lower rates for students and concessions.

 I have full professional indemnity insurance and can be contracted for sessional work at certain establishments at a reduced rate.

-I am currently training to be an Embodied Relational Therapist, which is a type of body psychotherapy.
+I am a qualified Embodied Relational Therapist, this is a type of body psychotherapy.